Chapter 6 : Ultimatum

 “Of course I do.
 You’re my world – “

 “Bullshit!
-If I were still your world you would be home more often.
+If I were still important to you then you would come home more often.
 You would sleep through an entire night just to be next to me.
 You would come home for dinner.
 I understand that he’s your best friend but I lost a brother!
 Two of them.
-And you don’t see me ignoring you or dwelling on the fact that they’re gone.”
+And you don’t see me ignoring you or dwelling on the fact that they’re gone.
+It hurts everyday and I think about it all the time but you constantly worrying over this isn't helping things get better!
+I need you, and you're never here.”

 “Ginny.
 I love you.
 We’re going to get married – “